 Reflective QoS is controlled via Control Plane on per-QoS flow basis.
 Upon QoS flow establishment the UE is provided with a Reflective QoS Timer (RQ Timer) value that is specific to the QoS flow.

-When the 5GC determines to control reflective QoS via Control Plane, the SMF shall include the Reflective QoS Attribute (RQA) in the QoS flow parameters which are sent to the UE via N1 interface.
+When the 5GC determines to control reflective QoS via Control Plane, the SMF shall include the Reflective QoS Attribute (RQA) in the QoS flow parameters which are sent to the UE and UPF via N1 interface and N4 interface correspondingly.
+For DL packets corresponding to this QoS flow parameters, the UPF may set the RQI bit in the encapsulation header on the N3 reference point.

-When the UE receives a DL packet on a QoS Flow for which the RQA is set RQI the UE creates a UE derived QoS rule and starts a timer set to the RQ Timer value.
+When the UE receives a DL packet on a QoS Flow for which the RQI is set the UE creates a UE derived QoS rule and starts a timer set to the RQ Timer value.
 If there is already an existing UE derived QoS rule with the same packet filter the UE restarts the timer for this UE derived QoS rule.

 Upon timer expiry associated with a UE derived QoS rule the UE deletes the corresponding UE derived QoS rule.